emscripten-core/emscripten/site/source/docs/porting/files/packaging_files.rst

 Modifying file locations in the virtual file system
 ===================================================

-Packaged files are mapped to the virtual file system, by default, at the same relative path as was specified when they were added.
-The ``@`` symbol can be used in a path at build time to change the location of a resource in virtual file system at runtime.
+The default approach for packaging is to directly map the nested file structure at compile time — relative to the compile-time command prompt directory — to the root of the virtual file system.
+The ``@`` symbol can be used in a path at build time to *explicitly* specify where the resource will be located in the virtual file system at runtime.

+.. note:: The ``@`` symbol is needed because sometimes it is useful to package files that are *not* nested below the compile-time directory, and for which there is therefore no default mapping to a location in the virtual file system.

 For example, we can map the preloaded folder **../../asset_dir** to the root of the virtual file system (**/**) using: